shopware5/devdocs/source/developers-guide/rest-api/index.md

 | **[Variants](api-resource-variants/)**                            |  /api/variants              |  ![Yes](img/yes.png)   | ![No](img/no.png)   | ![Yes](img/yes.png) | ![Yes](img/yes.png)  | ![Yes](img/yes.png)  | ![Yes](img/yes.png) | ![Yes](img/yes.png) |
 | **[Version](api-resource-version/)**                              |  /api/version               |  ![Yes](img/yes.png)   | ![No](img/no.png)   | ![No](img/no.png)   | ![No](img/no.png)    | ![No](img/no.png)    | ![No](img/no.png)   | ![No](img/no.png)   |

+## Authentication

+We currently support two authentication mechanisms:

+* Digest access authentication
+* HTTP Basic authentication (introduced with Shopware 5.3.2)

+Please be aware that the Basic authorisation provides no confidentiality protection for the transmitted credentials.
+Therefore you should **always** use HTTPS when using Basic authentication.

 ## Using the REST API in your own application

 To connect to the REST API, you need a client application.
 As REST is widely used as an inter-application communication protocol, several client applications and integration libraries already exist, both free and commercially, for different platforms and languages.
 The following class illustrates a fully functional (yet basic) implementation of a REST client.
 Note that this example code is not maintained, and it's highly recommended that you don't use it in production environments.

 ```
 <?php